ravi9/openvino-wiki/GoogleSummerOfCode.md

 ### 6. Train a DL model for synthetic data generation for model optimization

 **Short description:**
 In most cases, DL model optimization requires the presence of real data that the user should provide for the optimization method (e.g. quantization or pruning).
 However, it was noticed that such methods can perform quite well on synthetic data which are not even relevant to the use case.
 In this task, we will create a synthetic GAN or VAE based DL model that is capable of generating synthetic images based on the text hints provided by the user.
-This data will be used to evaluate 8-bit post-training quantization method on a wide range of Computer Vision models.
+This data will be used to evaluate the 8-bit post-training quantization method on a wide range of Computer Vision models.

 **Expected outcomes:**
 DL model that generates synthetic data based on the text input.